Why Radiators are a BAD CHOICE

 Not used for half the year but you still have to look at them winter and summer.

-Curtains won't draw properly over them and the ugly bottom of the radiator will be visible sticking out.
+Curtains won't draw properly over them and if you don't have full lengh curtains then the ugly bottom of the radiator will be visible sticking out.

 Radiators gradually go off colour, get scratched, dented and rusty.